matrix-org/matrix-spec-proposals/proposals/3659-invite-rules.md

 - `"type"`: Required String-Enum, must be one of the defined types below.

 ##### `m.user`
-Validates as true if the Inviter MXID is equal to the defined `"user_id"`
+Validates as True if the Inviter MXID is equal to the defined `"user_id"`
 - `"user_id"`: Required String, a valid MXID.

 ##### `m.shared_room`
-Validates as true if the Inviter and Invitee are in the defined `"room_id"`.
+Validates as True if the Inviter and Invitee are in the defined `"room_id"`.
 - `"room_id"`: Required String, a valid room id.

 ##### `m.target_room`
-Validates as true if the room which the Invitee is being invited to has the same room id as the defined `"room_id"`.
+Validates as True if the room which the Invitee is being invited to has the same room id as the defined `"room_id"`.
 - `"room_id"`: Required String, a valid room id.

 #### Evaluation